tmazitov/profile/src/assets/articles/Minishell.md

 `ls` --> `grep "test"` --> `wc -l`

-> If before pipe user enter an output redirection, an output file will be opened, but not used for output.
-Next command will receive data from pipe (only last matters).
+> If before pipe user enter the output redirection, the output file will be opened, but not used for output.
+Next command will receive data from the pipe (only last matters).

-> If after pipe user enter an input redirection, an pipe data will be ignored.
-Next command will receive data from input redirection (only last matters).
+> If after pipe user enter the input redirection, the pipe data will be ignored.
+Next command will receive data from the input redirection (only last matters).